 A class selector is a name preceded by a full stop (“.”) for example: .styled-link

-For example, if you're using a website template that you cannot edit the HTML or CSS elements of, but you can create a link or a button, this can then become a Qualified.com trigger.
-Your link can be anything you'd like as it will not go anywhere, but rather just be used to trigger your experience.
+For example, if you're using a website template that you cannot edit the HTML or CSS elements of, but you can create a link or a button, this can then be used as an experience trigger.
+Your link can be anything you'd like, as it will be used to trigger your experience.

-An HREF selector can be any link in between quotes preceded by href= and wrapped in brackets for example: [href="www.qualified.com/triggerexperience123"]
+An href selector can be any link in between quotes preceded by href= and wrapped in brackets for example: [HREF="chat-now"].

-One thing you’ll want to note is that when you add your CSS Selector as an Experience trigger in Qualified any links within that CSS element will no longer work.
-This allows for Qualified to trigger the Experience, while your visitor is still on the page rather than the visitor navigating elsewhere after clicking a link.
+Note: When you add your CSS selector as an experience trigger in Qualified, any links within that CSS element will no longer work.
+This allows for Qualified to trigger the experience, while your visitor is still on the page rather than the visitor navigating elsewhere after clicking a link.

 For example, your syntax might look something like below if you have an ID on your button element:

-Example: #contact-sales is the ID used to style this button and the ID we will use to tell Qualified.com to trigger a specific experience.
+Example: #contact-sales is the ID used to style this button and the ID we will use to tell Qualified to trigger a specific experience.